Checkmarx/Kotlin-SCP/src/m3-insecure-communication/README.md

 remove the "conference of trust" to no longer depend on Certificate Authorities or third-party agents regarding decisions on a server's identity.

-To enable SSL/TLS we will need certificates to be available in the server.
+To enable SSL/TLS, we will need certificates to be available in the server.
 Nowadays you can get free certificates with [Let's Encrypt][4] - a free, automated and open Certificate Authority.
 You'll [get the certificates deployed easily by following the documentation][5].

-On [Goatlin][0] we'll go with a self-signed certificate.
+On [Goatlin][0], we'll go with a self-signed certificate.
 While this is a common practice during the development stage, it is not recommended for production systems.
 How to generate the certificate is out of scope for this guide.

-With the certificate in hand, we should make a few changes on our back-end API to make it use HTTPS instead of HTTP
+With the certificate in hand, we should make a few changes on our back-end API to make it use HTTPS instead of HTTP:

 * Put `server.key` and `server.crt` under the `ssl` directory
 * Replace `http` package with `https` one